ghi-electronics/Documentation/software/tinyclr/tutorials/ip-protection.md

 # IP Protection
 ---
-Designed with security as a top priority, your intellectual property is protected through device code protection, secure encrypted in-field and OTA update, and secure booting.
+Designed with security as a top priority, your intellectual property is protected through device code protection, secure encrypted in-field update, and secure booting.